-The main activities and observations for 2021 are listed below:
+The main activities and observations for 2022 are listed below:

-- 1. MR and AR continued to operate the Pilot Project that began in late September 2019.
+- MR and AR continued to operate the Pilot Project that began in late September 2019.
 Berkeley Pit water continued to be pumped from the Berkeley Pit for treatment [water is typically treated in the Horseshoe Bend water treatment plant, but can be pumped directly to the Yankee Doodle Tailings Impoundment (YDTI)] and is then returned to the YDTI.
 A portion of the YDTI return water is diverted to the Polishing Facility and then discharged to SBC, near Montana Street (Atlantic Richfield Company and Montana Resources, 2020). - 2.
-MR continued mining and milling operations throughout 2021. - 3.
-MR continued to use water from the HsB to flood the leach pads through June 2021.
-Flows from 1,200 to 2,500 gpm were diverted to the leach pads, a process begun in 2012.
-MR discontinued operation of the leach pads beginning July 2021. - 4.
-MR operated three pumping wells to lower alluvial groundwater levels adjacent to the sites of landslides/slumps in the Berkeley Pit wall in August and November 2012 and February 2013.
-Monitoring well LP-15 was also used for dewatering purposes. - 5.
-Berkeley Pit sampling and profiling with the remotely operated drone boat was conducted twice during 2021.
+MR continued mining and milling operations throughout 2022. - MR operated three pumping wells to lower alluvial groundwater levels adjacent to the sites of landslides/slumps in the Berkeley Pit wall in August and November 2012 and February 2013.
+Monitoring well LP-15 was also used for dewatering purposes. - 4.
+Berkeley Pit sampling and profiling with the remotely operated drone boat was conducted twice during 2022.